Alpharad: Music

-Theatre

 Copypasta Theatre

 Rabon staged a performance in 2021 at the Black Box Theatre in Los Angeles called "Copypasta Theatre".
 It featured several performers reciting copypasta and tweets from the professional gamer Ninja.
 Videos of the event went viral on the internet.

 Personal life

 During an episode of Rabon and Coney's podcast, How Did We Get Here?, Rabon opened up about their experience being diagnosed with ADHD.
 In the same podcast, they also revealed that they are somewhere in the asexual and aromantic spectrum.
 Rabon has also confirmed they are bisexual.

 Rabon and fellow YouTuber Jaiden Animations purchased a house together in Sherman Oaks, Los Angeles in 2022.
+In February 2026, Rabon stated that the two had moved to the Pacific Northwest.